How to Smell Wine Correctly: Aromas for Beginners in Bordeaux

 • Forest floor

-Bordeaux, known for complex, layered wines, often exhibits aromas from all three families — especially in aged bottles.
+Bordeaux wines, known for complex, layered aromas, often show all three families, especially in aged bottles.

 The Science Behind Smelling Wine